MTPrime/street_art_classifier/README.md

 I'm not sure what it is picking up on this one to label it Wildstyle

 ![Mislabeled_Realistic](images/model_2/characters_by_7same_-_bangkok_thailand6383.jpg "Realistic image mislabled Wildstyle on Fatcap")

     Realistic: 0.93985313
     Wildstyle: 0.2017667
     Actual - Wildstyle
-Again, I feel like this is a mislabeld
+    Hypothesis - It is mislabeled on the original website.

 ![Actual_bad_prediction](images/model_2/piece_by_kity_-_marseille_france12001.jpg "A bad prediction")
 Realistic: 0.7181519